CDA II, MDRT

 Dear ODAA Members,

-Please allow me to introduce myself: My name is Kelly Mansfield and I have been a proud member of the ODAA for over 30 years.
-I am humbled, honoured and privileged to assume the role of President of the Ontario Dental Assistants Association.
+Hello, my name is Mary Wardle, and I have been a proud member of the ODAA for 30-plus years.
+I am excited to assume the role of President of the Ontario Dental Assistants Association.